Funding Cycle: JANUARY 1, 2023- DECEMBER 31, 2023 |

 The VALE Board has also established the following priorities: Programs that provide direct victim services to victims of those crimes listed in Section 24-4.1-302(1) CRS.
 The VALE Board may also take into consideration factors other than those stated above in making their final decisions.
 Board members may award money for projects not designated in the priority categories.
 The fact that an applicant meets eligibility requirements and applies for services within a priority category does not guarantee funding.

-EVALUATION CRITERIA: The VALE Board has established criteria which it uses to evaluate grant applications.
+The VALE Board has established criteria that it uses to evaluate grant applications.
 The criteria are as follows:

 The VALE Board may also consider as part of their evaluation criteria for funding, the number of VRA crime victims served in comparison to the amount of funds being requested.